bytes-zone/bytes-zone/content/micro/ukelele.md

 2. small and cute
 3. all the stuff I have found about ukulele is like "yeah, we're all here to have fun."
 Really chill, which I appreciate.

-And as a nice couple of bonuses:

-1. I really like the sound of the ones I bought.
-I got two because:
-2. My son wants to learn with me!

-I'm really looking forward to messing around here and making some music!
+And as a nice bonus I really like the sound of the ones I bought.
+I got two because my son wants to learn with me!
+I'm really looking forward to messing around and making some music!